Ultimate Guide to Highlighting Duplicate Values in Excel

 • All purchases of the same value within each of the models (categories).

-Highlighting Duplicate Values from multiple rows:
+Highlighting Duplicate Values From Multiple Rows:

 To filter out all purchases of the same value within either of the models (categories), here are the steps to follow.

-Step 1: Select the data range from where you want to pick out duplicate values.
 In the given example, as we want to select purchases of the same value from all the models, the entire dataset containing numbers is selected.

 Selection of the dataset that contains numbers